dennykane/LOTW/README.md

 Most Linux power users put their shell's runtime configuration file to great use.
 The standard one exists with the name '.bashrc' in the user's home directory (abbreviated as '~/').
-Using this method, environment variables and command aliases can be created and arbitrary commands can be executed upon loading the Terminal application.
+Using this method, environment variables and command aliases can be created and arbitrary commands can be executed upon loading the terminal application.
 So, to automatically import the 'fs' command library into you shell's execution context, you can run: `$ echo 'import fs;' >> ~/.bashrc`.
-Then the next time the Terminal is loaded (you can use the **Reload** shortcut), the commands in the 'fs' library will be automatically imported and available for use.
+Then the next time the terminal is loaded (you can use the **Reload** shortcut), the commands in the 'fs' library will be automatically imported and available for use.